Transactions¶

 This type will be used, among other purposes, to provide a concise definition of the types of top-level and sub transactions in the Transaction Structure section below.

 Transactions cannot be arbitrarily nested.
-That is, a transaction (henceforth refered
+That is, a transaction (henceforth referred

-as top-level transaction) can include subtransactions, but these cannot include
+to as a top-level transaction) can include subtransactions, but these cannot include

 other subtransactions.
 This will manifest in the types of transactions defined